 A torn meniscus is one of the most common knee injuries.
 Any activity that causes you to forcefully twist or rotate your knee, especially when putting the pressure of your full weight on it, can lead to a torn meniscus.
 Fortunately, our doctors here at RestorePDX offer a number of non-surgical treatment options for meniscal tears that can help many patients significantly relieve pain and other symptoms caused by the condition.

-- A popping sensation
+- A popping sensation in the knee

-- Swelling or stiffness
+- Swelling or stiffness in the knee area

 - Pain, especially when twisting or rotating your knee